 What are our goals?

+The Robert Bosch Stiftung is embarking on an effort to learn with and from partner organizations that bring significant knowledge and hands-on experience wih the application of intersectional approaches to challenging inequalities.
 Projects supported through the Program are expected to shed light on the four learning domains which have been identified as central to demonstrating the relevance of intersectional approaches to reducing inequalities.
 These are:

 - Application of Intersectional Approaches